DavidHerreroJimenez/Letras/README.md

 # Letras
 *An IOS game about words.*

-This app was develop in Swift 5.1 with UIKit.
+This app was developed with Swift 5.1 plus UIKit.

 ## Some screenshots: